 Participation in the graduation ceremony and the granting of a diploma are a privilege that is earned.
 Students are not permitted to participate if they have failed to:

-- o Successfully complete all requirements for promotion. - o Pass the required United States and Illinois Constitution exams. - o Serve all detentions and suspensions. - o Pay any fines or fees owed.
+- o Successfully complete all requirements for promotion. - o Pass the required United States and Illinois Constitution exams. - Serve all detentions and suspensions.